whispir/api/source/includes/_users.md

         "rel": "self",
         "uri": "http://api.whispir.com/users/AF48A9EC3F02E43C?apikey=<your_api_key>"
       }
-    }
+    },

+	...

   ]
 }
 ````

 Users can be retrieved quite easily with a GET request to the `/users`.
 A simple /users will result in all users being retrieved with all of their basic identity information.
-No filters are applied.
+The result will only be limited to users with ACTIVE status.
+User's with other status will not be listed in the results.

 Once the request is placed, the response will be a list of url's to each of the users that the API user has access to/or has requested for via the search criteria.

 **Note:** The sample request here shows users from the company the existing API user is associated with.
-You cannot retreive users list from outside of your company.
+You cannot retrieve users list from outside of your company and users with status != ACTIVE.

 ### Get a specific user